Effects of resolution inhomogeneity in large-eddy simulation: Impacts of Resolution Inhomogeneity on LES

-which is the discrete version of one dimensional convection in the $x$-direction with speed $a_x$.
-The $x$ direction is also taken to be the direction in which the resolution is varying.
-By considering equation~(\ref{eq:pureconvection}), we can study the impact of the implicit commutation error on the flow.
+\rdm{Under the frozen field hypothesis and neglecting commutators, the LES equations for turbulence flowing at constant velocity $U_x$ in the $x$ direction simplify to:}

-The implicit filter is defined through a periodic B-spline representation in the $x$-direction and Fourier spectral representations in the $y$- and $z$-directions.
-The $\delta/\delta x$ operator in (\ref{eq:pureconvection}) is defined by B-spline collocation.
-B-splines provide a convenient numerical treatment for inhomogeneous resolution with a range of orders of accuracy, and have been advocated for use in turbulence simulations \citep{kravchenko1997effect,kravchenko1999b,shariff1998two,kwok2001critical,bazilevs2007variational,lee2015direct}.
+\rdm{The resolution in the $x$ direction is made to vary with $x$, while the resolution in the other directions is constant, and periodic boundary conditions are imposed in all three directions.} The filter is defined as a projection onto a periodic B-spline representation in the $x$-direction and Fourier spectral representations in the $y$- and $z$-directions.
+The $\delta/\delta x$ operator in (\ref{eq:pureconvection}) is defined as B-spline collocation.
+B-spline collocation is a convenient numerical treatment for inhomogeneous resolution offering a range of orders of accuracy, and have been advocated for use in turbulence simulations \citep{kravchenko1997effect,kravchenko1999b,shariff1998two,kwok2001critical,bazilevs2007variational,lee2015direct}.
 Let $B_n^k$ denote the $n$th derivative B-spline operator of order $k$, and $B_n^{CD}$ denote the $n$th derivative second-order centered difference operator.
-The spectra of the $B_1^k$ operators (Fig.~\ref{fig:BsplineEff}) have similar propagation properties as the $B_1^{CD}$ operator discussed in Section~\ref{sec:numerics}, in that there are generally two wavenumbers $\kappa$ that have the same effective wavenumber $\kappa'$, one with positive group velocity and the other with negative group velocity.
+The spectra of the $B_1^k$ operators (Fig.~\ref{fig:BsplineEff}) have similar propagation properties as the $B_1^{CD}$ operator discussed in Sec.~\ref{sec:numerics}, in that there are generally two wavenumbers $\kappa$ that have the same effective wavenumber $\kappa'$, one with positive group velocity and the other with negative group velocity.
 Further, with increasing $\kappa$, the negative group velocities get larger in magnitude (larger negative slopes on the right side of Fig.~\ref{fig:BsplineEff1}).

 For the results presented here, a third-order low storage Runge-Kutta method is used for time advancement \citep{spalart1991spectral}.
-Note that the spurious reflection/transmission phenomena described in Section~\ref{sec:numerics} depend only on spatial discretization \citep{vichnevetsky1987wave}.
+Note that the spurious reflection/transmission phenomena described in Sec.~\ref{sec:numerics} depend only on spatial discretization \citep{vichnevetsky1987wave}.